I Want To...

 - Assistant Professor of Oncology

-- MD, University of Texas Southwestern Medical Center (2009)
+- MD, University of Texas Southwestern Medical Center at Dallas (2009)

 - Johns Hopkins University School of Medicine / Internal Medicine (2012)